 When she had doctor’s appointments, we listened to audiobooks.
 She saved her workbooks for the car, as well.
 I tried to stack appointments when possible, and we’d sit in the hospital cafeteria or Panera and do some school between appointments.

 Honestly, I have no idea how we would have made it through the past two years if she had been in public school.
 I would have had to send her feeling sick, or I would have had to battle the school over her absences.
 I would have had to worry about homework and her falling behind.
 Thankfully, those things never became an issue.
 I’ve never been so thankful for homeschooling than I have been with her.

 DO YOU HAVE TIPS FOR HOMESCHOOLING A CHILD WITH A CHRONIC ILLNESS?

-This is day 16 of my Homeschooling 101 Blog Party.
-I’m so glad you are here!
-Stay tuned because we have more veteran homeschoolers sharing their tips with you almost every day right here.
-Oh and don’t forget to enter the HUGE giveaways and join the exclusive Facebook group to chat it up with our bloggers, ask questions and just be a part of our amazing and growing community!
+This is day 16 of my Homeschooling 101 Blog Series … I’m so glad you are here!
+Don’t miss all the other posts.
+Oh and don’t forget to join the exclusive Facebook group to chat it up with other homeschooling mamas in our amazing and growing community!

 For more homeschooling inspiration, tips and encouragement, make sure to follow KFH on Facebook, Pinterest, Instagram and Twitter, and subscribe to our Newsletter for some FREE GOODIES!